kragen/derctuo/markdown/pyrolysis-3d-printing.md

-volatilize before carbonizing (though any cook can tell you that even light vegetable oils will carbonize before volatilizing completely, though perhaps not before migrating to cooler parts of a surface where you don't want them), molecules with a lot of oxygen tend to produce more bubbles, and highly saturated molecules (like the ones in bitumen) and aromatic molecules are more resistant to pyrolysis, so perhaps the ideal substance would be a high-molecular weight, highly
+volatilize before carbonizing (though any cook can tell you that even light vegetable oils will carbonize before volatilizing completely, though perhaps not before migrating to cooler parts of a surface where you don’t want them), molecules with a lot of oxygen tend to produce more bubbles, and highly saturated molecules (like the ones in bitumen) and aromatic molecules are more resistant to pyrolysis, so perhaps the ideal substance would be a high-molecular weight, highly